-We at MoveToCascais love and live by our work.
-We ourselves went through the difficulties of immigration, so we immerse ourselves in the client’s problem as much as possible, help and support in all matters, trying to spread, if not straw, then a couple of blankets and a mountain of pillows.
-Different in age and character, they all become close to us, send congratulations for the holidays.
+We at MoveToCascais love and live our work.
+We’ve been through the difficulties of immigration ourselves, so we’re as immersed in our clients’ problems as possible, helping and supporting them on all issues, trying to make a bed, if not a straw, then a couple of blankets and a mountain of pillows.
+Different in age and personality, they all become close to us and send us holiday greetings.

-If we become friends, we occasionally spend a couple of hours by the ocean, looking at the waves and drinking pleasant Portuguese wine.
-So today, next to me is Igor Romanov, a young IT specialist who risked moving to Portugal under the “startup visa” program and launching his own small business.
+If we become friends, we occasionally spend a couple of hours by the ocean, watching the waves and drinking nice Portuguese wine.
+Today I am beside Igor Romanov, a young IT professional who took a risk by moving to Portugal on a “startup visa” and starting up a small business.

-– Why did you decide to leave and why to Portugal?
-If I understand correctly, there are very serious IT companies in Tomsk, with a good money supply for your level.
+– Why did you decide to go and why Portugal?
+If I understand correctly, Tomsk has very serious IT companies, with a good money offer for your level.

-– I missed the warmth.
+– Missed the heat.
 I wanted a different life.
-To sit with a laptop in a sun lounger, savor wine, looking out at the sea.
-For me, the mentality of the Portuguese, their slowness is the most important thing.
+To sit with a laptop in a lounge chair, savoring wine, looking out at the sea.
+For me the mentality of the Portuguese, their leisurely pace is just right.

-– You could have gone to Sochi, to Crimea, to the islands… To Thailand, for example.
+– You could go to Sochi, to the Crimea, to the islands… Thailand, for example.

-– Actually, yes, to leave and working for some large company remotely, lying under a palm tree for an IT specialist is an achievable reality.
-But I wanted my own business, I wanted to try something bigger.
-I have not seen an interesting niche in Russia.
-I didn’t like it in Sochi, and especially in Crimea, because the locals “are ready to strangle their neighbors in pursuit of goodness”.
-People live among beauty, putting off life, in their eyes only money.
+– Actually yes, to go and work for some big company remotely, to lie under a palm tree for an IT person is an achievable reality.
+But I wanted my own business, I wanted to try something more.
+I didn’t see an interesting niche in Russia.
+I did not like it in Sochi, and especially in the Crimea, because the locals, “in the pursuit of goodness, are ready to kill their neighbors.
+People live among beauty, putting their lives on hold, with only money in their eyes.

 – Of course.
-I really miss my parents and brother, but they will come to me in August-September on a tourist visa if the borders are not closed due to quarantine.
+I miss my parents and brother very much, but they are coming to visit me in August-September with a tourist visa if they don’t close the borders because of the quarantine.

-– Tell me more about what you are doing.
+– Tell me more about what you do.

-Registered a company.
-I have my own team of like-minded people, some of them are former classmates who work remotely from Tomsk.
-To do business in Portugal, it is important to know the local nuances for business, so you need to “stew” among the Portuguese, Russian-language forums will not help.
+I have registered a company.
+I have my own team of like-minded people, some of them former fellow students, working remotely from Tomsk.
+To do business in Portugal it is important to know the local nuances of business, so you have to “boil” among Portuguese people, Russian-language forums are no help.

-In addition, sitting in Russia, getting a decent contract with the Germans or the British is unrealistic.
-I came to Portugal to use local realities in my work.
-It is easier for Europeans to open a representative office here than in the Russian Federation, but the locals are specific.
-They will promise one thing, but it will be done sometime later.
-Non-punctual.
-Therefore, “our” locals are looking for IT specialists among ours.
-Some investors from the European Union do the same.
-Therefore, initially, I was focused on B2B, possibly outsourcing.
+In addition, sitting in Russia, getting a decent contract with Germans or Englishmen is unrealistic.
+I came to Portugal in order to use the local realities in my work.
+It is easier for Europeans to open a representative office here than in Russia, but the locals are concrete rubber men.
+They promise one thing, but it will be done one day later.
+They are not punctual.
+That is why “our” locals look for IT people among ours.
+Some of the EU investors do the same.
+So initially I was focused on B2B, possibly outsourcing.

 IT industry in Portugal